nairobilug/nairobilug.or.ke/content/meetup-july-2026-deploy-and-hack.md

 Tags: meetups, meetup, ethicalhacking, deployment
 Slug: meetup-July-2026
 Authors: @Afterthesegfault
-Summary:
+Summary: Half year mark and a lifetime to go!

 ## Six months of Us!!

 February to July doesn't sound like much until you count it properly.
-Six freaking months.
+Six amazing months.
 Half a year of meetups, of talks, networking, conversations, question and moments that reminded us why we revived NAILUG in the first place.
 Every session has been memorable.
 The numbers have been consistent, the networks that have turned into friendships and collaborations.

 We started on [I love free software day](https://nairobilug.org/2026/02/meetup-february-2026.html) (14<sup>th</sup> February 2026.) at KFC and now an amazing collaboration with Mount Kenya University.